stymee/iges-three/readme.md

 # Stay Tuned!

-Famouse last words, I'm sure.
-As of this writing, I'm just gettig through the parsing phase.
+Famous last words, I'm sure.
+As of this writing, I'm just getting through the parsing phase.
 I will most likely only have the basic wireframe entities working anytime soon.
+I'll be working on this in my spare time, so no guarantees.
+Hopefully whatever I get done will be of some use to someone somewhere.

+#### A parting quote:

+>
+> Aspire to be the person your dog(s) think that you are.
+>

+-anonymous dog owner